Esports in College: What You Need to Know (2025)

 Graphic or Interactive Media Design

-This type of degree might set a student up for a career in video game design, among other things.
+This degree might set a student up for a career in video game design, among other things.
 While video game design and development (mentioned above) are not the same, they are closely related.
-One focuses on how the game looks, and the other on creating the game.
-But both are common paths for students interested in gaming and esports.
+One focuses on the game's appearance, and the other on creating the game.
+However, both are common paths for students interested in gaming and esports.

 Interactive media designers generally work on web pages, mobile apps, and social media platforms.
 They may need to learn HTML5 and CSS3.
 Graphic designers create visual elements for websites, advertisements, brochures, magazines, books, and other materials.
 A graphic designer must be able to use Adobe Photoshop, Illustrator, Flash, Dreamweaver, Fireworks, and other software programs.